-Small appliances and equipment use small fuses, which when exposed to an over-voltage or large power spike melt, thus breaking the electrical circuit by creating an air gap of just a few centimeters.
-This is enough to stop the electricity from flowing and the 120 volts is unable to arc across the air gap.
-Once the fuse blows, the old one is removed and a new one is inserted, allowing electricity to power the device.
+Small appliances and equipment use small fuses, which when exposed to an over-voltage melt.
+This breaks the electrical circuit by creating an air gap of just a few centimeters.
+This is enough to stop the electricity from flowing, protecting the equipment.

 Over the last few decades, fuses have been replaced by circuit breakers and reset buttons, that when exposed to the same power surge, trigger a re-settable switch into the open position, also creating an air gap of just a few centimeters.
 All one has to do is press the reset button which allows electricity to flow again.
 This is far more convenient than keeping a stock pile of fuses of various sizes and amperage.